 Frequently Asked Questions:

 Q. What are my responsibilities as a foster home?

 We ask that you provide food, shelter, basic training, and lots of love to your foster.
 SBRET will do its best to provide you with the necessary items (e.g., leashes, crates, beds, etc.) for your dog.
 SBRET will cover all medical costs while the foster is in your care.
 You are also asked to attend adoption events on a regular basis to facilitate permanent placement of your dog.
 These events

 are usually held every Saturday at various locations throughout Knoxville, TN.

 Q. What is the process to become a foster home?

-A. The first step is to fill out the foster application.
-You can fill it out electronically, or print it and mail or email it back to us.
-We will do a vet reference check to make sure that any current pets are spayed/neutered, up to date on their shots, and on heartworm prevention treatment.
+.
+We will do a vet reference check to make sure that current pets are spayed/neutered, up-to-date on their shots, and on heartworm prevention.
 We will then contact you to set up a home visit during which we will give you an overview of the rescue organization, your responsibilities, and we will answer any questions you may have.
 You will likely receive your first foster dog soon after the home visit!